 What Time Should Hourly Employees Be Paid for in California?

 Although the hours worked and compensated for seem quite straightforward, in some cases they may not be.
 If any of the required meal (lunch) or rest periods (break) are not provided, the employer faces paying the employee one hour of straight time pay for each missed meal (lunch) or rest period (break).
 A meal (lunch) or rest period (break) is considered ‘missed’ if each meal or rest period is not ‘uninterrupted’ time during which no work is performed.

 Take the instance where employees are required to be “on call”.
 Typically it is not required for non-exempt employees to remain onsite at the facility or continue working during a meal period.
 Therefore, even when no work is performed, meal or rest period can be considered ‘missed’ if employees are ‘on call’ to perform work; for example, if employees are not allowed to leave the employer’s premises for meal periods, to engage in any personal pursuits they choose, the meal period may be considered ‘missed’ and become compensable time.

 In addition, only in cases where the nature of the job requires that the employee remains on site even during breaks and when the employee agrees in writing to stay “on call” during meal breaks, is the “on call” lunch break allowed.
 Also in the latter case, the written agreement must include a clause by the employee that he/she may revoke the agreement at any given time.

 It is the employer’s duty to keep a written record of meal periods; no record of rest period has to be kept.

-If you are an employee or an employer with specific questions regarding meal (lunch) or rest period (break) under either CA wage law or under the federal FLSA, contact a Sacramento-based Goyette & Associates labor lawyer for a free consultation and review.
+If you are an employee or an employer with specific questions regarding meal (lunch) or rest period (break) under either CA wage law or under the federal FLSA, contact Goyette & Associates’ work break lawyers in Sacramento for a free consultation and review.